ryanpag3/discord-score-bot/README.md

 _**Why not just update Tally Bot?**_ Everything in this bot will be fundamentally different than the previous one.
 All commands will have different syntax and many of the less-popular features of Tally Bot I plan to gut out.
 This will be a complete rewrite of the codebase.

-_**When is Tally Bot going to die?**_ I'm not sure.
-Current plan is sometime in 2021.
+_**When is Tally Bot going to die?**_ Jan 1 2021

 _**What happens to my Tally Bot data?**_ You will have the opportunity to migrate your Tally Bot data to this new bot.
+If you do not migrate before Jan 1 2021 that data will not be recoverable.

 ## Migrating from Tally Bot